 Brexit and businesses – Withdrawal with a deal

 During the transition period, the UK will comply with EU law and the obligations of the EU’s international agreements in full.
-In other words, the UK would participate in the single market and Customs Union and would comply with the EU’s trade agreements “as a Member State”.
-However, the UK would no longer participate in decision-making or in different bodies in charge of EU affairs.
+In other words, the UK will participate in the single market and Customs Union and will comply with the EU’s trade agreements “as a Member State”.
+However, the UK will no longer participate in decision-making or in different bodies in charge of EU affairs.

-The tasks of the Ministry for Foreign Affairs include preparing and implementing the European Union’s trade policy, international trade and economic relationships, exports, and public authority services promoting investments abroad.
+The tasks of the Ministry for Foreign Affairs include preparing and implementing the European Union’s trade policy, promoting international trade and economic relationships, and providing public authority services abroad to promote exports and investments.